ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 ## Replay Example

-A full example of controlling the EGO vehicle in Replay mode can be found in `monodrive-client/cpp-client/cpp-examples/replay/replay_example.cpp`.
+A full example of controlling the ego vehicle in Replay mode can be found in `monodrive-client/cpp-client/cpp-examples/replay/replay_example.cpp`.
 This example demonstrates: